-As you know, short-term, cheap options are my bread and butter… And this summer has been the best trading I’ve ever seen!
+As you know, short-term, cheap options are my bread and butter… And this summer has been some of the best trading I’ve ever seen!

-But one trade in particular has me reflecting on why even if an options trade falls, I never sell when it dips below $0.10.
+But one trade in particular has me reflecting on why even if an options trade goes against me, I never sell when it dips below $0.10.

 Let me explain why…